Think! What service is best?

 Open 7 days a week from 8am until 8pm.

-Urgent Treatment Centres are for serious conditions such as suspected broken bones or breathing difficulties which need immediate care but are not life threatening.
+Urgent Treatment Centres at Blackburn and Burnley Hospitals are for serious conditions such as suspected broken bones or breathing difficulties which need immediate care but are not life threatening.

 Emergency Department